getlunchtray/Partial-Compiler/README.md

 </div>
 ```

-So now both you H1 and paragraph will both say "Goodbye"!
+So now both your H1 and paragraph will both say "Goodbye"!

 ![](readme-files/totally-justified-full-house-meme.jpg)